Echo CS 590 Timber Wolf Review: The Heavy-Duty Prosumer Standard

 Pros

-- Easy-Access Air Filter: Tool-less filter cover allows for rapid field maintenance.
+- Easy-Access Air Filter: Tool-less cover.

 Cons